-- Soil structure and soil structure dynamics: Soil structure and soil functions; Interactions between soil biota and soil structure; Soil structure dynamics shaped by climatic forces, biological activity, and disturbance in the form of soil tillage and compaction by field traffic
+- Soil structure and soil structure dynamics: Interactions between soil biota, soil structure and soil functions; Soil structure dynamics shaped by climatic forces, biological activity, and disturbance in the form of soil tillage and compaction by field traffic

-- Soil compaction: Stress transmission in soil and tyre/track-soil contact properties (stress distribution, contact area); Soil mechanical behaviour; Impact of soil compaction on soil functions; Recovery of compacted soil; Development of decision support tools for risk assessment of soil compaction.
+- Soil compaction: Stress transmission in soil and tyre/track-soil contact properties; Soil mechanical behaviour; Impact of soil compaction on soil functions; Recovery of compacted soil; Development of decision support tools for risk assessment of soil compaction.

-- Soil tillage: Impacts of soil conditions and tillage implement properties on soil breakup during tillage (soil structure produced by tillage) and draught requirement.
+- Soil tillage: Impacts of soil conditions and tillage implement properties on soil breakup during tillage and draught requirement.

 - 2017 Professor of Soil Mechanics and Soil Management, Swedish University of Agricultural Sciences SLU Uppsala (Sweden)